×

 But don’t get discouraged if you’re a beginner, and don’t rush the process.

-We all want to see progress fast, but rushing it will only demotivate you and cause you to overlook important first steps (like coming up with a language learning roadmap).
+We all want to see progress fast, but rushing it will only demotivate you and cause you to overlook important first steps.

 5. Your Organization and Chinese Learning Routine